 Award for Excellence in Education for Diversity

 One award will be presented annually.
-This award will be presented to a teacher who has enhanced the Dalhousie teaching and learning environment through excellence in education for diversity.
+This award will be presented to an individual or team that has enhanced the Dalhousie teaching and learning environment through excellence in education for diversity.

 Both nominators and evaluators should consider the following list of criteria.
 Nominees should provide evidence of excellence in diversity education, which can include but is not limited to:

-- Creating and implementing innovative pedagogical approaches that specifically support and enhance diverse student populations’ educational experiences, including but not limited to international students, Aboriginal students, African Nova Scotian students, and students from other groups who have experienced historic disadvantages (including, but not limited to, LGTBQ+ students, and student with disabilities)
+- creating and implementing innovative pedagogical approaches that specifically support and enhance diverse student populations’ educational experiences, including but not limited to international students, Aboriginal students, African Nova Scotian students, and students from other groups who have experienced historic disadvantages (including, but not limited to, LGTBQ+ students and students with disabilities)

 - Developing innovative cross-cultural experiences for students in the classroom

-This award shall normally be awarded once to any single initiative, but may be awarded more than once to a specific individual over the course of his/her careers at Dalhousie.
+This award shall normally be awarded once to any single initiative, but may be awarded more than once to a specific individual or team over the course of their career at Dalhousie.

 Value of Award

-$1000 for the professional development of the recipient.
+$1000 for the professional development of the recipient(s).